aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/access-slide-in-presentation/_index.md

 1. Set a new position for the slide through the [setSlideNumber](https://reference.aspose.com/slides/php-java/com.aspose.slides/islide/#setSlideNumber-int-) property.
 1. Save the modified presentation.

-This Java code demonstrates an operation in which the slide in position 1 is moved to position 2:
+This PHP code demonstrates an operation in which the slide in position 1 is moved to position 2:

 ```php
   // Instantiates a Presentation object that represents a presentation file